JDN89/crafting_interpreters/clox/Notes.md

 As I understand it now is that we store chunks of executions in an array (compcat, O(1) index lookup, O(1) insertions at the end).

+## General overview

+In The compiler we scan the source code, tokenize and emit byte code.
+Our compiler als contains the parser struct where we store the current operator and the previous operator for PRATT parsing -> comparing precedence levels of the operators (prefix and infix) (see explanation chapter 17).
+We have a single pass compiler: the compiler processes the source code in a linear manner, from start to finish, without the need for multiple passes.
+This approach can simplify the compiler's implementation and make it more efficient in terms of memory usage and processing time.
+We store the information in a chunk Struct, which contains a OP_CODE array, where we store the OP instructions and index values of the correlating constant values and an ValueArray where we store the constant values.
+This struct acts as an intermediary between the compiler and the virtual machine.
+We pass the chunk to the Virtual machine where we iterate continiuosly over the OP_CODE array, executing instructions sequentially and passing values from the Chunk constant array to the VM stack according to the instructions we have to execute.
+It maintains a constant stack for storing and manipulating values as instructed by the bytecode.

 ## Project setup

 <!-- TODO: -->